RantumBits/rantum.dev/content/posts/2020-04-05-hello-world.md

 Nantucket-native.
 Boston College alum.
 San Francisco Bay Area since 2004.

-Being a father of two boys teaches me more about myself than any outside influence.
+Being a father of two boys has taught me more about myself than any outside influence.

 Strongly believe in developing agency, acting upon curiosity, approaching ideas with open-mindedness, accepting responsibility and striving for continual self-development.